lanaalsoufi/reading-note-/class-07.md

 * Functions allow you to group a set of related statements together that represent a single task.

-* Functions can take parameters (informatiorJ required to do their job) and may return a value.
+* Functions can take parameters (information) required to do their job) and may return a value.

 * An object is a series of variables and functions that represent something from the world around you.